orbeon/orbeon-forms-doc/configuration/advanced/security.md

 [\[SINCE Orbeon Forms 2024.1.1\]](/release-notes/orbeon-forms-2024.1.1.md)

 Form Builder automatically sanitizes HTML content entered by form authors, including HTML labels, hints, and help messages.
 This helps security by preventing a malicious or inattentive form author to inject script elements into a form, for example.

 In addition, all Orbeon Forms HTML output goes through HTML sanitization as well.
+This also covers cases where HTML might be produced dynamically, for example using formulas.

 ### Authentication and cookie security